Siward and the eve of Conquest

 Harald Hardrada, King of Norway, attacks the coast of Northumberland and prepares to invade Yorkshire from the Humber.
 Tostig, the exiled Earl of Northumbria, also plans an invasion.

 Sep 1066 – Tostig joins Hardrada’s Norwegians

 Tostig attacks the south coast from Flanders and then attempts to invade Yorkshire where he is repelled before heading to Scotland for reinforcements.
 He then joins the raiding fleet of Harald Hardrada of Norway in the River Tyne in what may, or may not, be a pre-arranged meeting.
 Hardrada’s men harry the Cleveland coast and Scarborough before entering the River Humber with Tostig.

 Sep 20, 1066 – Battle of Fulford Gate

 The Norwegians under Hardrada defeat Morcar and his brother Edwin in a great battle at Gate Fulford on the outskirts of York.
 The citizens of York give their support to the Norwegian King.

-Norwegian King Harald Hardrada encamps at Stamford Bridge near York but is defeated in battle by Harold King of England, who has marched from the south.
-The King of Norway is killed by an arrow through the throat.
+Norwegian King Harald Hardrada encamps at Stamford Bridge on the River Derwent near York but is defeated in battle by Harold King of England, who has marched from the south.
+During the battle the crossing of the wooden bridge was blocked by a fierce Viking axeman, possibly a berserker.
+An English soldier floated beneath the bridge in a barrel and thrust his spear through the planks of the bridge killing the warrior.
+The King of Norway is killed in the subsequent battle by an arrow through the throat.
 Tostig is also killed.